sommergeo/swabian_jura/README.md

 ## Examples

 ### Print map
 This print map measures 120x80 mm at 300 dpi, which is suitable for printing on a ISO-A4 page in portrait orientation.
 If your computer screen has a standard resolution of 96 dpi, you see this map roughly in original size.
 Topography is represented by a Diercke-style elevation with both analytical and combined hillshading.
 Types are in Open Sans 6-8pt.
+Only the Danube and relevant rivers are labeled.

 ![Print map of the Swabian Jura](/export/swabian_jura_120x80_EN_96dpi.png)